LOADING ...

 You could be simple tasks.

-I that'd suit me fine
+I said suit me fine

-So we mosied on over
+So we mosied on there

 "Gee, I never that," says I.